armoin/edinburgh_collected/README.md

 ### Changing the application to run in a different location

 Whilst this application is called Edinburgh Collected, it should be possible to run it as `<YOUR CITY>` Collected.
 You can change the majority of the application by altering the details in `config/initializers/app_settings.rb`.

+You will also need to supply your own versions of the various static pages kept in `app/views/static`.

 If you have any questions or issues around this, please raise an issue on this main repository.

 ### Mailcatcher